AvAl4nch/Human-Benchmark-Bots/README.md

 intall and lunch th `.exe` installer

 # Usage
-To run a bot for a specific challenge, simply execute the corresponding Python script.
-For example, to run the bot for the typing speed challenge, run:
+To run a bot for a specific challenge, simply execute the corresponding Python script with -h for arguments:

 ```
-python typing_speed_bot.py [delay] [x1 y1 x2 y2] [path to tesseract.exe]
+python typing_speed_bot.py -h
 ```
-then open the your web brouser on the chalenge after th delay period the programe will start
+then open  your web brouser on the chalenge after th delay period the programe will start

 ```
- python .\typing_speed_bot.py 3 800 380 1770 525 'C:\Program Files\Tesseract-OCR\tesseract.exe'
+ python .\typing_speed_bot.py --delay 3 --region 800 380 1770 525 --path 'C:\Program Files\Tesseract-OCR\tesseract.exe'
 ```